NethServer/docs/administrator-manual/en/backup.rst

 Data backup can be saved on different destinations:

 * USB: disk connected to a local USB port (See: :ref:`backup_usb_disk-section`)
-* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage)
+* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage)(Credentials for example are: MyBindUser,domain=mydomain.com)
 * NFS: Linux shared folder, it's available on all NAS, usually faster than CIFS
 * WebDAV: available on many NAS and remote servers (Use a server with a valid SSL certificate as webDAV target, otherwise the system will fail mounting the filesystem)